7 Best Blue Light Glasses to Reduce Eye Strain

 Below, shop the best blue light glasses retailers we have our eye on right now.

-Avoid eye fatigue from all that screen time by adding blue light filtering lenses to any Warby Parker frames -- with or without a prescription -- for $50.
+Avoid eye fatigue from all that screen time by adding blue light filtering lenses to any Warby Parker frames -- with or without a prescription -- for an extra $50.

 What's Drew Barrymore been up to lately?
 Getting ready for the debut of her daytime talk show on CBS -- and adding an assortment of blue light glasses to her FLOWER Eyewear collection at Walmart.
 Named after a variety of the actress' favorite flowers (violet, daisy and marigold), the frames are designed to reduce fatigue, block UV rays and protect eyes from 40% of blue light rays.